geoadmin/deploy/README.md

-Basci principles of these scripts
+Bascic principles of these scripts
 =================================

 When running each of these scripts, the following is done: